 |Max Pressure (SAAMI)||42,000psi||60,200psi|

-From looking at the spec between the 30-30 vs 30-06, we see that the .30-30 Win is a much smaller cartridge than the .30-06.
-While the bullet diameter is similar, the cartridges differ pretty dramatically.
-The .30-30 cannot hold near the powder charge of the .30-06 or hold up to the amount of pressure that the .30-06 can.
-We will shortly see how varied the properties of these two calibers are, and the cartridge dimensions are the main factor.
+There is quite a bit of information that we can gain just from looking at the differences in case and bullet dimensions for each cartridge.
+Just an initial scan through the two will let you know that these cartridges have some distinct differences.
+From looking at the specs between the .30-30 versus .30-06, we see that the .30-30 Win is a much smaller cartridge than the .30-06.
+While the bullet diameter is the same, the casings have some differences.
+The .30-30 has a much smaller base diameter than the .30-06 and makes it so the .30-30 cannot hold near the powder charge of the .30-06 or hold up to the amount of pressure that the .30-06 can.
+As you can imagine, this is going to allow the .30-06 to use heavier bullets without sacrificing ballistic properties.
+We will shortly see how varied the properties of these two cartridges are, and the cartridge dimensions are a large factor.

 - .30-30 Remington Core-Lokt SP 150gr